 Current scientific evidence suggests there is no single cause of bipolar disorders—rather, many factors act together to produce these conditions.
 It is known, however, that major depressive disorder, bipolar I disorder, and bipolar II disorder are more common among close biological relatives of individuals with cyclothymic disorder.
 However, both genes and environmental factors play a role in bipolar disorder.

 Treatment for cyclothymia is similar to treatment for bipolar I disorder and bipolar II disorder.
 The level of treatment is dependent on the severity of symptoms.

 Mood stabilizers are generally prescribed to control manic episodes.
 Lithium is perhaps the best-known mood stabilizer.
-The first mood-stabilizing medication approved by the U.S. Food and Drug Administration (FDA) for treatment of mania, it is often very effective in controlling mania and preventing the recurrence of both manic and depressive episodes.
-Other types of mood stabilizers include the anticonvulsants lamotrigine (Lamictal), valproic acid (Depakene), divalproex sodium (Depakote), and carbemazepine (Tegretol and others).
+It is a mood-stabilizing medication approved by the U.S. Food and Drug Administration (FDA) for the treatment of mania, and it is often very effective in controlling mania and preventing the recurrence of both manic and depressive episodes.
+Other types of mood stabilizers include the anticonvulsants lamotrigine (Lamictal), valproic acid (Depakene), divalproex sodium (Depakote), and carbamazepine (Tegretol and others).
 Valproate was FDA-approved in 1995 for the treatment of mania.

 Anticonvulsant medications may be combined with lithium, or with each other, for maximum effect.
 Other medications are added when necessary, typically for shorter periods, to treat episodes of mania or depression.